Kid D: 2014–2020: Founding of 2 Easy Records, further collaborations, and Authentic Expressions

 In November 2014, Robertson appeared on DJ Cameo's BBC Radio 1Xtra show with a guest DJ mix of all original rhythm & grime productions.
 He released multiple EPs in 2015, including the R&G God EP and the East Asian-inspired Shaolin Shoggle, which has been described as sinogrime.
 He established the label 2 Easy Records around the same time, initially for his self-released music.
 He also produced Hardy Caprio's 2015 song "SoundBwoy 2".
 In June 2016, Robertson released the #GrimeGutsAndGlory EP with grime MC NoLay, which he produced in its entirety.
 The project included the singles "Pressure", "Gotta Love It" and "Have You Forgotten".

 In November 2016, Robertson was credited as the producer of the Wiley single "U Were Always, Pt.
 2", featuring Skepta and Belly, which peaked at number 38 on the UK Independent Singles Chart.
-The song served as the third single from his eleventh album Godfather (2017), which later peaked at number nine on the UK Albums Chart.
+The song served as the third single from Wiley's eleventh album Godfather (2017), which later peaked at number nine on the UK Albums Chart.
 Also in November 2016, he debuted on community radio station Pyro Radio with a takeover show and released the First Kid EP.
 In July 2017, he produced the song "Money Spree" for drill group 67, taken from their UK number 71 charting mixtape The Glorious Twelfth, and in August of the same year, he released the Pay Homage EP via UK bass label Four40 Records.

 In July 2018, Robertson released Authentic Expressions, a twelve-track album interspersing instrumental songs with vocal features from Ghetts, Kyze and Max Rock among others.
 It was rated 8.5 out of 10 by DJ Mag and 9 out of 10 by Mixmag.
 He co-produced the Ghetts songs "Caution" and "Window Pain" on the charting album Ghetto Gospel: The New Testament, which was released in September 2018 and peaked at number 30 in the UK.
 He also produced Devlin's March 2019 single "Limelight", which appeared on his UK number 94 charting album The Outcast.
 In July 2019, he hosted a takeover show on Rinse FM, spotlighting his original productions.
 In August of the same year, he released the six-track EP Calculated via 2 Easy Records, which featured Ghetts on the opening song "Calculated Intro".